 What to do if you see that the writing program, chapbook press or conference you have worked so hard to build and promote has an absolutely dismal ratio of gender balance or diverse writers?
 As you work to overcome feelings of discouragement and to look for solutions, you may see there are larger forces at work operating in an extremely effective way to maintain the status quo.
 In my experience, minorities are both visible and invisible, that is, when we’re in the room and our names are on a masthead, we are very noticeable but when those faces and names are absent, it’s difficult to see we’re not there.
 The presence of women and minorities confirm the dominant culture’s self-image as inclusive and diverse; however, if they’re missing from the conversation, the discourse switches channels and becomes about ‘artistry/maintaining artistic integrity’ (implying that the lack of minority writers is due to the fact that they failed to meet arbitrarily-set standards), being ‘thought-provoking’, ‘international’ (!) or ‘stylish’.
 I find it fascinating to watch these convenient cover-ups, these maneuvers of rhetoric that separate writers into different categories but that still ensure the organization and institution is viewed in the least critical light.
 Do founders and publishers not realize that publically admitting one’s shortcomings (i.e. Tin House, Taddle Creek, and Invisible Press) is both refreshing and instructive?

 I know I will never stop wondering about whether I am being included or tokenized.
 I wonder this even when I get a Facebook invite to a launch or reading, which brings me both joy and anxiety.
 I scroll recklessly through the guest list, wondering if I’ll be the one of the few visible minorities in the room.
-I weigh the variables– I’ll be troubled if the room is entirely ‘white’ even if it contains friends, but if I don’t attend, the event will have one less Asian-Canadian woman in the room, and it’s always important we’re in the room because no one will notice if we’re not.
+I weigh the variables– I’ll be troubled if the room is entirely ‘white’ even if it contains friends, but if I don’t attend, the event will have one less visible minority in the room, and it’s always important we’re in the room because it feels that no one notices if we’re not.
 I look at the track record of previous events.
 Have the organizers been inclusive before?
 Are they active in diverse communities?
 Have I seen them at events outside their own demographic?
 Have I seen them at events like Writing Thru Race or The Fold or Toronto Poetry Talks or on the #diversecanlit Tweetchats?
 Have I seen them speak up on behalf of diverse writers?
 These relentless questions are a tad unforgiving, but I’m aware that other writers of colour also keep very close tabs on the public statements, personas and activities of organizers, editors, publishers and other ‘gatekeepers’.
 It’s how we determine who is benefiting whom.
 Whereas tokenism benefits those who are maintaining or reifying their position of privilege, inclusiveness benefits everyone.

 It disturbs me to see younger writers and peers my own age fail to build these kinds of long-term relationships and to get writers from less privileged backgrounds involved in higher levels of planning and decision-making.
 Politeness and my own passivity keeps me from saying, you have barely spoken to this queer/trans/female/minority/first nations writer before now.
 You haven’t attended any of their readings and you are barely familiar with their work.
 You heard about them because they won a prize.
-You’re only inviting this person because you’re concerned that you only have ‘white’ male writers putting themselves forward, mainly because you didn’t have a clear mission or vision to begin with.
+You’re inviting this person because you’re concerned that you only have ‘white’ male writers putting themselves forward, mainly because you didn’t have a clear mission or vision to begin with.
 You’re also concerned about the quality of the work you present, though you would never call yourself canonical or a formalist.
 When the writer in question says no, you tell everyone you ‘tried.’
 You still don’t attend this writer’s readings or read their work because you feel you have already done your job.
 You’re barely being paid to do this job anyway.
 How much can people expect you to do?
 You don’t ask again.
 You don’t think that maybe it’s how you’re asking that has something to do with their inexplicable refusal.

 I don’t want to be asked for my work only because someone feels guilty and wants to pass another signpost on their road to enlightenment.
 I want to be the greater part of a seismic change.
 This changes comes from the shift in thinking about how we can benefit writers who have been underrepresented.
 Many writers don’t believe that they have anything material to offer.
 Yes, writers in Canada are struggling financially, emotionally and mentally just to write everyday, sometimes just to get dressed.
 But writers benefit from knowledge, support and dialogue.
 Writers whose parents didn’t speak English at home and whose parents opposed or weren’t able to support their children’s hunger to write often don’t even know how to go about writing or starting to write.
 They don’t know the resources available to them or how to apply, the steps in preparing a submission, the mindset necessary for seeing themselves as professional, or know-how and networking skills on how to approach an editor in a bar, because they or their families don’t drink and don’t belong to social circles where cocktails were served.